 Rhode Island Workers' Comp Lawyers

 When a work-related injury leaves you unable to work, you may be wondering how you’ll cover your medical bills and support your family.
 Unfortunately, employers and their insurance companies don’t always pay injured workers the full amount of benefits they’re owed.
-At Bottaro Law, we’re here to make sure you get the workers’ compensation you deserve.
+At the Bottaro Law Firm, LLC, we’re here to make sure you get the workers’ compensation you deserve.

 Our experienced Rhode Island and Massachusetts workers’ compensation lawyers want to help you get the benefits you’re owed, so you can get back on your feet and back to work.
 Contact us 24/7 at (401) 777-7777 for a free initial consultation.